 • The significant aspects of your impairment, including its duration and the restrictions it imposes, have been verified by an approved health care professional

-You will receive a Disability Determination Package that you can fill out with your health care provider, and it will later be reviewed by specialized ministry staff.
+You will receive a Disability Determination Package that you can fill out with your health care provider, and it will later be reviewed by specialized staff.
 They will decide whether you can be considered a person with a disability following the program's definition.

 If you are worried that your monthly benefits won't be eligible as income, there is no need to stress.
 Online payday loan companies like iCash accept social assistance like ODSP as income in their online loan applications.